Kinky Friedman: Music career

 In early 1976, he joined Bob Dylan on the second leg of the Rolling Thunder Revue tour.

 Friedman was the musical guest on the Season 2 fifth episode of Saturday Night Live which aired on October 23, 1976.
 He performed his own composition "Dear Abbie".

 Although hard to verify, given the number of Jewish-origin entertainers in country/hillbilly-tour circles (e.g. Gilbert Maxwell "Broncho Billy" Anderson), Friedman claims to have been the first full-blooded Jew to take the stage at the Grand Ole Opry.

 In February 2007, Sustain Records released a compilation of the songs of Kinky Friedman sung by other artists called Why the Hell Not ...
 The compilation includes contributions by Dwight Yoakam, Willie Nelson, Lyle Lovett, and Kelly Willis.

 On July 20, 2007, Friedman hosted the Concert to Save Town Lake to honor the memory of Lady Bird Johnson and her efforts to protect and preserve the shores of Town Lake in Austin, Texas.

 On April 27, 2011, Friedman launched his Springtime for Kinky Tour (cf. "Springtime for Hitler") in Kansas City, Missouri, at Knuckleheads Saloon; it included dates in Arkansas, Oklahoma, and Kentucky before heading towards the East Coast.
 This was followed by a tour of Australia with Van Dyke Parks.

+In the summer of 2014, Friedman recalled the story of how he discovered Nelson Mandela became a fan of his music.
+While Friedman was touring South Africa in the late 80s, on a book tour, Friedman met a man named Dali Tombo who was the son of a mentor of Nelson Mandela.
+Tombo told Friedman that Nelson Mandela would obsessively play Friedman's album Sold American while in prison, and had a particular affinity for the song Ride 'em Jewboy.